-To be considered for the award, faculty can be nominated by a colleague or by a student(s), or submit a self-nomination, using the attached form, by May 15 to firstname.lastname@example.org.
+To be considered for the award, faculty can be nominated by a colleague or by a student(s), or submit a self-nomination, using the attached form, by end of day June 11, 2021 to firstname.lastname@example.org.
 The award will be adjudicated by the Professional Development and Awards Committee.

 Materials that could be considered for this award:

 - student evaluations of teaching;